 Detailed Course Outline

-2. Carrier Packet Network Basics Customer Edge, Provider Edge, Access and Core
+Customer Edge, Provider Edge, Access and Network Core

-14. Managing Aggregates of Traffic with MPLS Label Stacking Carrying virtual circuits on virtual circuits - access and core
+10. Managing Aggregates of Traffic with MPLS Label Stacking

 Download the Course Brochure PDF for the full detailed description